 Incorrect: Who has a better healthcare system?
 The US or the UK?

-Correct: How do low-income earning people feel about the healthcare system, and how does the UK and the US compare?
+Correct: How do low-income earning people feel about the healthcare system, and how do the UK and the US compare?

-The first question is comprehensive and does not draw a definite conclusion about the healthcare systems of both countries.
+The next research question is comprehensive and does not draw a definite conclusion about the healthcare systems of both countries.

 The third example of how to write a problem statement is: